ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 When you add **"@"** into the editor, a dropdown will open with the first value as the selected option, indicated by a green overlay to the option if `nimble-list-option` is passed into the default slot element.
-Upon selecting an option from the list, it will be rendered as prominent green text in all themes.
+Upon selecting an option from the list, it will be rendered as prominent green text with bold formatted by default in all themes.
 Below is a basic representation of `@mention` texts and dropdown lists in the default theme.
-If an option is disabled, it will be indicated as such, and it will not be selectable either by clicking or using keyboard interactions.

 ![@mention State](./spec-images/mention-state.png)